 Of important note, Melbourne Beach is also a town of artists.
 Melbourne Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Melbourne Beach’s character.

 Also of interest is that Melbourne Beach has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Melbourne Beach telecommute to their jobs.
+Overall, about 14.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Melbourne Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Melbourne Beach in 2010 was $43,481, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $173,924 for a family of four.
-However, Melbourne Beach contains both very wealthy and poor people as well.
+The per capita income in Melbourne Beach in 2010 was $50,065, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $200,260 for a family of four.

 The most common language spoken in Melbourne Beach is English.
 Other important languages spoken here include Spanish and Greek.